-A gift by a Unitholder of his unitholding in the Trust or the death of a Unitholder may give rise to a liability to inheritance tax, except where the Unitholder is neither domiciled in the UK, nor deemed to be domiciled there under special rules relating to long residence or previous domicile in the UK.
-For these purposes, a transfer of a unitholding at less than the full market value may be treated as a gift.
+A gift by a Unitholder of his Unitholding in a Trust or the death of a Unitholder may give rise to a liability to inheritance tax, except where the Unitholder is neither domiciled in the UK, nor deemed to be domiciled there under special rules relating to long residence or previous domicile in the UK.
+For these purposes, a transfer of a Unitholding at less than the full market value may be treated as a gift.